Minestrone soup, so much warmth and comfort in a bowl of this homemade hearty soup…

 - Kale leaves, coarsely chopped- 3 big leaves

 - White Kidney beans, rinsed and drained- 1 can (15 to 19 oz)

 - Place a soup pot over medium heat.
 Add olive oil.

-- Add onion, celery, garlic, fresh rosemary and bird's eye chili, combine well and cook till onions turn translucent for 7 to 8 minutes.
+- Add onion, celery, garlic and fresh rosemary, combine well and cook till onions turn translucent for 7 to 8 minutes.

 - Add potatoes and kale leaves, saute for 2 minutes.